-The selection of a potential site for a proposed wind farm may take into account a range of factors including the available wind resource, proximity to existing transmission infrastructure, landowner arrangements and other approved development in the area.
+The selection of a potential site for a proposed wind farm may take into account a range of factors including the available wind resource, proximity to existing transmission infrastructure, potential for securing landowner arrangements and other approved development in the area.

-Current transmission infrastructure was originally designed and built many years ago based on existing energy resources (such as coal) and did not envisage the significant shift to renewable resources such as wind and solar, which are often optimally located in areas away from existing grid infrastructure.
+Current transmission infrastructure was originally designed and built many years ago based on existing energy resources (such as coal) and did not envisage the significant shift to renewable resources such as wind and solar, which are often optimally (in all other respects) located in other areas, typically well away from existing grid infrastructure.

-Our experience to date indicates that there is a much higher likelihood of community issues and concerns to contend with when a proposed or operating wind farm is located near or amongst more populated areas.
-Often, more populated areas correlate with the proximity and availability of transmission infrastructure, but they can also result in a very large number of neighbours who will reside in close proximity to multiple turbines.
+The Commissioner’s experience to date indicates that there is a much higher likelihood of community issues and concerns to contend with when a proposed or operating wind farm is located near or amongst more populated areas.
+Often, the more populated areas correlate with the proximity and availability of transmission infrastructure, however, they can also result in a very large number of neighbours who will reside in close proximity to multiple turbines.

-Also, we have found that locating turbines on the top of hills or ridges, while optimum for capturing the wind resource, can have greater impacts on visual amenity, may lead to specific noise and shadow flicker scenarios for residents in the valley beneath and may have other impacts on the community.
-Access roads for hill ridge wind farms can also be obtrusive and significantly constrain the available farming land in the area.
+The Commissioner has found that locating turbines on the top of hills or ridges, while optimum for capturing the wind resource, can have greater impacts on visual amenity, may lead to specific noise and shadow flicker scenarios for residents in the valley beneath and may have other impacts on the community.
+Access roads for hill ridge wind farms can also be obtrusive and significantly damage and constrain the available farming land in the area.

 Conversely, there appear to be minimal issues raised to date about wind farms that are located on large land holdings, or on flat or slight to moderate undulating land and sites that are well away from neighbours (noting comments made earlier regarding landowner and neighbour agreements in subsections 1 and 2).